insayed/Sayed-Junaid-Prototype-2/README.md

 # Sayed-Junaid-Portfolio
-A Document for making a website using HTML and CSS This is to document my Learning Journey.
+A Document for making a website using HTML and CSS.
+This is to document my Learning Journey.